erwindon/SaltGUI/docs/README.md

 When at least one template is assigned to a category, then you can select a template category before selecting the actual category.
 Otherwise that choice remains hidden.
 Templates can be in multiple categories when a list of categories is assigned.

+When at least one template is assigned to a key, then you can select a template by typing that key while using any other screen in SaltGUI.
+Otherwise that choice remains hidden.

 ## Jobs